spayne/soft_knuckles/README.md

 ### Status
 The driver framework is there and is usable to test actions and bindings.

+### TODO - Improve placeholder controllers.
+Originally this project had used links to the actual knuckles art in Valve's driver.
+This has now been replaced by placeholder art.
+New art and buttons need to be added as well as input binding positions and, I think, separate component configurations.
+This will probably go hand in hand with adding a placeholder skeleton/animation system, below.

 ### TODO - Animation System
 The animation system is not integrated yet.
 With the new input system, it's up to the driver to provide bones and animation transformation updates to the vr system.
 That is just the bones - no skinning or models or textures of the hands - presumably that's done in the unity or unreal layers.